 After listening to our pastor talk about this sweet woman, I learned what made her so special.
 I learned about her love for her family, her love of cooking, her beautiful needlework, and how much she loved teaching Sunday School.
 Looking around the church, I learned how many people loved her.
 I learned just how much her granddaughter loved, and admired her grandmother, by the loving way she spoke of all the things they had done together.
 I learned how sad her husband was, grieving for his wife of many years.
 I learned how much her daughters loved her by the tears on their face.

 Hello dear friend…….

-As I sat and listened to the beautiful message about this special angel, I formed a picture in my mind.
+As I sat and listened to the beautiful message about this particular angel, I formed a picture in my mind.
 I could see her cooking, taking care of her friends, always being there for her family, working with her Sunday School students, taking care of her husband, and knitting her beautiful blankets.
-When we sang two of her favorite hymns, I could almost her singing along, smiling her warm smile, and nodding her head at a friend.
-I did not know her when I walked into the Sanctuary, but left with a new friend in my heart
+When we sang two of her favorite hymns, I could almost hear singing along, smiling her warm smile, and nodding her head at a friend.
+I did not know her when I walked into the Sanctuary but left with a new friend in my heart

 My heartfelt feelings……

-My dear readers, It is my hope that we will reach out to those who have lost a loved one and be a comfort to the them.
-That we love our families with a passion, and help all those in need.
+My dear readers, I hope that we will reach out to those who have lost a loved one and be a comfort to them.
+That we love our families with a passion and help all those in need.
 My question to you is: How would you like to be remembered by your family and friends?
-My response to that question is: I would like to be remembered as a loving person who genuinely care for everyone I met.
+My response to that question is: I would like to be remembered as a loving person who genuinely cares for everyone I met.